-The Wallace Foundation is one of the largest private supporters of New Zealand arts and artists.
-Hundreds of applications are received yearly; demand is greater than resources available.
-The granting process is administered by the James Wallace Arts Trust.
-Applications are handled on a case by case basis with no guarantee that a grant or donation will be provided, regardless of merit.
-Most grants offered are of a value under $5000 and this can include cash, in-kind support or an underwriting guarantee against loss.
+Established by the Wallace Arts Trust, the Wallace Foundation is one of the largest private supporters of New Zealand arts and artists.
+Applications are handled on a case-by-case basis with no guarantee that a grant will be provided, regardless of merit.
+Most grants offered are of a value under $5,000 and this can include cash, in-kind support or an underwriting guarantee against loss.
+A modest number of study grants are provided annually – applications should be made on the online grant form.
 The Wallace Foundation anticipates applicants will seek and secure additional sources of income – no projects are funded in full.

 Who and what we fund: